sudsho/edge-multimodal-mobile-runtime/README.md

 # edge-multimodal-mobile-runtime

-Wake-word + speaker verification on phones.
-Sub-30 ms end-to-end on iPhone Neural Engine via CoreML, ONNX Runtime Mobile for Android (NNAPI), TFLite as a third path.
+Small wake-word and speaker-embedding models with export paths to CoreML, ONNX Runtime Mobile, and TFLite.
+This is a study repo, not a shipped runtime.

 ## the problem

-Phones and earbuds want to wake up on a keyword, then confirm it is actually the owner speaking, without a round-trip to a server.
-This repo trains two tiny models and exports them to the three runtimes people actually ship:
+Wake-word plus speaker-verify is a common on-device speech pattern.
+This repo trains two tiny PyTorch models and provides scaffolding to export them to the three runtimes typically used on phones:

-- CoreML for iOS / Apple Neural Engine
+- CoreML for iOS
-- ONNX Runtime Mobile for Android (via NNAPI where available)
+- ONNX Runtime Mobile for Android
-- TFLite as a fallback for older hardware and cross-vendor DSPs
+- TFLite as an alternative path

-Target budget: wake-word under 15 ms, speaker verify under 30 ms end to end, running on a modern phone SoC.
+Sample Swift and Kotlin snippets show the intended integration shape, but they are code sketches, not a working iOS or Android app.

 ## architecture